How to light your fire? Ferrocerium, reliable in all weather conditions & Flax tow

 Step 2: Breaking the stems (retting complete)

-Place the flax bundles on a board and use a sturdy stick to break the stalks, as you would with traditional "brayage."
-The goal is to break the stalk without damaging the inner fibers.
+Place the flax bundles on a board and use a sturdy stick to break the stems, as you would with traditional flax breaking.
+The aim is to break the stem without damaging the internal fibers.

 📸 (see photo 2)

-After breaking the stalks, separate the long fibers (called tow) from the outer shell by rubbing or combing by hand.
-You will obtain a soft, light, and flammable fibrous mass.
+After breaking the stems, separate the long fibers (called tow) from the outer sheath by rubbing or combing by hand.
+You will obtain a soft, lightweight, and flammable fibrous mass.

 📸 (see photo 3)